 Green roofs are roofs that have been fashioned with vegetation and a layer of waterproofing for the purposes of intersecting and absorbing rainfall, reducing the amount of impervious surface, aesthetic appeal, and to reduce the urban heat island.
-Table 11 provides a cost comparison of green roofs versus conventional roofs.
+A cost comparison of green roofs versus conventional roofs is below.
 While green roofs cost more up front, they are competitive when compared over the long term due to a reduction in maintenance and replacement costs.